Post

 }

 Save the file.
 This file contains a function funcA that we will call from Glu.
-Note that this file has a .hpp extension, which is a common convention for C++ header files, used for libraries.
+Note that this file has a .cpp extension, which is a common convention for C++ source files.

 Creating a Glu File